CGM48

 CGM48 (read C.G.M.
 Forty-eight) is a Thai idol girl group.
-It is the first domestic sister group of the Thai idol group BNK48, and the eighth international sister group of AKB48, after Indonesia's JKT48, China's SNH48 (former), Thailand's BNK48, Philippines's MNL48, China's AKB48 Team SH, Taiwan's AKB48 Team TP, and Vietnam's SGO48 (disbanded).
+It is the first domestic sister group of the Thai idol group BNK48, and the eighth international sister group of AKB48, after Indonesia's JKT48, China's SNH48 (former), Thailand's BNK48, Philippines's(disbanded) MNL48, China's TSH48, Taiwan's TPE48, and Vietnam's SGO48 (disbanded).
 The group is named after Chiang Mai, a city in Northern Thailand, where it will be based.

 Formation

 The formation of the group was announced at a BNK48 event in Chiang Mai on 2 June 2019.
 On 10 June 2019, it was announced that BNK48 members Izurina and Aom would be transferred to the group as its manager and leader, respectively.
 The first audition of the group took place from 15 June to 15 July 2019.